woocommerce/woocommerce/docs/user-experience/accessibility.md

 menu_title: Accessibility
 ---

-Accessibility in user experience is about designing your WooCommerce store to be usable by all people, including those with disabilities.
-It involves creating interfaces that accommodate a range of abilities, ensuring everyone can navigate, understand, and interact with your site effectively.
+It's important to consider acecssibility in your WooCommerce Extensions and Themes, creating interfaces that accommodate a range of abilities, ensuring everyone can navigate, understand, and interact with your site effectively.

 ## Accessibility Guidelines